top of page

 rings.jpg

+A physician’s power comes from their ability to classify symptoms into meaningful categories.
+A doctor’s knowledge conveys a comforting sense of order, predictability and control.
 This along with time, a good bedside manner and the prescribe medications usually works for most patients.

+During my ongoing research, I learnt that our personalities are a pattern of our thoughts, feelings, and behaviors.
 Outwardly we display our unique personalities in the special way we think, love, feel, make decisions, and take action.

 If you think about it as I have- the extraordinary range of human personality is what lends special color to our lives and is the woven fabric of tragedies, comedies and melodramas.